KomodoHQ/komododigital.co.uk-frontend/src/content/case-studies/start-up/index.md

 navBackground: '#12203A'
 background: 'linear-gradient(0deg, #23375A 0%, #12203A 100%)'
 invert: true
+excerpt: 'From an idea to a successful product, Komodo helped to design and build London’s first service-focused platform for both customers and couriers.'
 ---

 From an idea to a successful product, Komodo helped to design and build London’s first service-focused platform for both customers and couriers.